aMOPel/vim-log-print/README.md

 let g:log_print#languages = {}

-" keys in g:log_print#languages override keys in here let s:default_languages = #{
+" keys in g:log_print#languages override keys in here " these are the strings defines by the plugin let s:default_languages = #{
 	\ vim: #{pre:"echomsg "}, " one string
 	\ python: #{pre:"print(", post:")"}, " two strings